2021 Chilean general election

+Despite narrowly trailing conservative candidate José Antonio Kast in the first round of the presidential election, leftist candidate Gabriel Boric emerged as the winner of the second round with 56% of the vote, a larger margin than predicted by opinion polls.
+Kast conceded defeat shortly after voting ended.
+At the age of 35, Boric became the youngest president ever elected in Chile and also set a record for receiving the highest number of votes in Chilean history.
+The turnout in the second round increased to 56%, the highest since voting became voluntary in Chile in 2013.

-For the parliamentary election, the center-right coalition Chile Podemos Más kept its position as the largest bloc in both chambers and even increased their number of senators, despite losing more than 10 percentage points from the previous election.
-In the left wing, the new coalition Apruebo Dignidad had important gains at the expense of the center-left New Social Pact (NPS), becoming the second largest bloc in the Chamber of Deputies.
-However, NPS kept more seats in the Senate.
-New parties, such as the far-right Republican Party and the populist Party of the People, also gained several seats.
+In the parliamentary elections the center-right coalition Chile Podemos Más remained the largest bloc in both chambers and increased their number of senators, despite seeing their vote share fall by more than 10 percentage points compared to the previous election.
+On the left, the new coalition Apruebo Dignidad saw gains at the expense of the center-left New Social Pact (NPS), becoming the second largest bloc in the Chamber of Deputies.
+However, NPS won more seats in the Senate.
+New parties, including the far-right Republican Party and the populist Party of the People, also gained several seats.
 Consequently, the newly elected Congress was split evenly between the combined left and right, with the non-aligned congresspeople holding the balance of power.

+On 11 March 2022 all the newly elected authorities, including president-elect Boric, took office.